 John Grinder, Jr. was born in 1940 and studied psychology at the University of San Francisco.
-After serving in the Army during the 1960’s, Grinder took a job working for the United States Intelligence Agency.
-He continued his education at the University of California, San Diego and earned his Ph.D. in linguistics in 1971.
+After serving in the Army during the 1960s, Grinder took a job working for a United States Intelligence Agency.
+He continued his education at the University of California, San Diego and earned his PhD in linguistics in 1971.

 While at UCSC, Grinder met Richard Bandler, a psychology student.
-The two worked together examining the teachings of Fritz Perls, Milton Erikson, and Virginia Satir.
-They eventually expanded upon the theories of these influential psychologists, and published their theories in multiple versions of The Structure of Magic.
-They continued to develop their own theories that ultimately led to the creation of Neuro-Linguistic Programming.
+The two worked together, examining the teachings of Fritz Perls, Milton Erickson, and Virginia Satir.
+They eventually expanded upon the theories of these influential psychologists and published their theories in multiple versions of The Structure of Magic.
+They continued to develop their own theories, which ultimately led to the creation of Neuro-Linguistic Programming.

 Contribution to Psychology

 Neuro-Linguistic Programming posits a connection between neurological processes and argues that working on this connection can help to alleviate psychological symptoms.
 NLP practitioners aim to model helpful life skills, and they claim they can undo many common psychological ailments, including phobias, depression, and anxiety.
 The specific methods used in NLP are a tightly guarded secret, and the specific methodology changes periodically.
 Grinder refers to his original model as classic-code NLP, and he and his wife have expanded upon the original model to develop new-code NLP.